christhekeele/mnemonix/README.md

 - `Mnemonix.fetch(store, key)` - Retrieves value at key
 - `Mnemonix.delete(store, key)` - Removes value at key

 These core functions make `Mnemonix.Server` calls and casts to the `store` process returned by `Mnemonix.start_link`.
+All other `Mnemonix` functions are implemented in terms of them.

 When a core function is invoked on the server, it passes the arguments and server state to the corresponding adapter implementation.
 The adapter returns the new state (modified if necessary) and the value for the server to return (if any).